lane711/sonicjs/README.md

 ## Video Overview + Demo

 See here for several videos to get you up and running quickly.
-[See Videos](https://sonicjs.com/docs)
+[Overview and Demo Videos](https://sonicjs.com/docs)